|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This fresh and lively citrus salad makes a beautiful addition to any table.
 In Thailand, instead of grapefruit, they would use pomelo, which is larger in size and white to coral colored but have nearly the same taste and texture as pink grapefruit.
-This salad makes a gorgeous appetizer, side salad, or healthy lunch.
+This salad makes a gorgeous appetizer, side salad, or delicious lunch.
 You'll find it unique and refreshing, and so will your guests.

 - Salad Dressing: